 International bodies such as the Organization for Economic Cooperation and Development (OECD) and the Financial Action Task Force (FATF), a Paris-based inter-governmental body, have recently increased their efforts to combat money laundering, terrorist financing and encourage financial disclosures.

-The global crackdown on bank secrecy and offshore tax havens is a direct consequence of worldwide financial crisis of 2008-09.
-It all started in 2009, when the 30-nation OECD organised a conference in Mexico City aimed at strengthening global curbs on tax havens.
+The global crackdown on bank secrecy and offshore tax havens is a direct consequence of the worldwide financial crisis of 2008-09.
+It all started in 2009 when the 30-nation OECD organised a conference in Mexico City aimed at strengthening global curbs on tax havens.
 Attended by 87 countries, the gathering pledged to implement OECD guidelines on sharing records of suspected tax evaders among themselves.

 Singapore is also playing its part in curbing the money laundering menace.
 In a bid to better bilateral financial enforcement cooperation, the city-state last week shared a list of suspected tax evaders and money launderers with India.
 This comes after the Indian government described Singapore as a “tax haven” in its White Paper on Black Money, released in May 2012.
 Other OECD and FATF policies are also being discussed between the two governments.